 It was based on a 1922 novel by Liviu Rebreanu, who, in turn, based his story on the real case of his brother.
-It’s interesting to observe the filmmakers’ compromise to the Party line: to turn what it was a very spiritual novel (essentially a quest for God, Bologa finding his faith again) into a very human story, God playing no part in it.
+It’s interesting to observe one of the filmmakers’ compromise to the Party line: to turn what was a very spiritual novel (essentially a quest for God, Bologa finding his faith again) into a very human story, God playing no part in it.
 This doesn’t make the film better or worse than the book, just different.

 The movie shows what it considers to be the ultimate reality of any war: that there are no real heroes – everyone’s either a coward, or delusional, or just trying to survive.

 - Faleze de nisip / Sand Cliffs (Dan Piţa, 1983)